ProceduresGovernment

 The visualization shows the distribution of Tejedores Fiber in different industries and economic sectors.

-At first quarter of 2025, the workforce was higher in Retail Trade of Perfumery and Jewelry Products (70.4%), Community Food, Housing and Emergency Services (17.6%), and Retail Trade of Textile Products, except Apparel (12%).
+At first quarter of 2026, the workforce was higher in Electronic and Precision Equipment Repair and Maintenance (42.6%), Retail Trade of Perfumery and Jewelry Products (32.2%), and Retail Trade of Computer Furniture, Equipment and Accessories; Telephones and other Communication Devices (14.9%).

-In the same period, the best average salaries were received in Community Food, Housing and Emergency Services ($1.4k MX) and Retail Trade of Perfumery and Jewelry Products ($1.34k MX).
+In the same period, the best average salaries were received in Retail Trade of Perfumery and Jewelry Products ($5.41k MX), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($5.38k MX), and Electronic and Precision Equipment Repair and Maintenance ($1.7k MX).

 Labor Informality